safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 same data points could enable individuals to be profiled more effectively.

-To avoid this, we will limit any changes to the SafetyScore protocol after the standardisation of version 1.0 to just security-related changes, e.g. adding support for post-quantum cryptographic algorithms.
+To avoid this, we will limit any changes to the SafetyScore protocol after the standardization of version 1.0 to just security-related changes, e.g. adding support for post-quantum cryptographic algorithms.

 ### Open Source